vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 # Playthrough Notes
 Susan is sorry about not confronting Moonshadow and Czhewy before attacking them.
 - "I judge the dead better than the living."
+- "No one exists outside impunity.
+They are simply justified in their hearts.
+With that being said, it is best not to live with guilt."
 Consider introducing some red herrings, along with Isabel.
-Probably not, if strapped for time.
+Probably not, if strapped for time (which you are).
 - Isabel Lotero, Transplant Surgeon
 - Jeremy Sands, Anesthesiologist
 - Lionel Tree, Hospital Cook